This information answers common questions about lymphedema that’s related to breast cancer.

-Skin care: The suggestions listed earlier are examples of ways you can take care of your skin to prevent infections.
+- Skin care.
+The suggestions listed earlier are examples of ways you can take care of your skin.

-Exercise: An exercise program can help stimulate your lymph vessels.
-It’s important to slowly increase the exercise so that your arm muscles get used to it gradually.
+- Exercise.
+An exercise program can help you manage your swelling.
+It’s important to slowly progress through your program so your muscles get used to it gradually.

 Are there any medications I can take to reduce the swelling?

 No. There are no approved medications to manage lymphedema.

 The swelling might stay mild and stable, or it might slowly increase over time.
 Taking part in a treatment program to manage the swelling will help keep it under control.